Chicago, IL - ACR Convergence Press Center

 ACR/ARP Board of Directors Announcements

-Carol Langford, MD, MHS, a rheumatologist with Cleveland Clinic in Cleveland, Ohio, serves as the ACR’s 88th president and will lead an executive committee that brings a wealth of experience, innovation, and dedication to the College.
+William F. Harvey, MD, MSc, FACR, an Associate Professor of Medicine at Tufts University School of Medicine, Chief Medical Informatics Officer at Tufts Medicine, and Co-Director of the Informatics Program at the Tufts Clinical and Translational Science Institute serves as the ACR’s 89th president and will lead an executive committee that brings a wealth of experience, innovation, and dedication to the College.
 They are committed to providing ACR and ARP members with the resources they need to continue improving the care and outcomes for individuals with rheumatic diseases through education, research, and advocacy.

-Meet Dr. Langford, the 88th President of the American College of Rheumatology
+Meet Dr. Harvey, the 89th President of the American College of Rheumatology

-The ACR/ARP is excited to announce that Adam Goode, PT, DPT, PhD, has been appointed as the 59th president of the Association of Rheumatology Professionals (ARP), a division of the American College of Rheumatology.
+The ACR/ARP is excited to announce that Rebecca J. Cleveland, PhD, MPH, has been appointed as the 60th president of the Association of Rheumatology Professionals (ARP), a division of the American College of Rheumatology.

-Dr. Goode is a distinguished epidemiologist and physical therapist, specializing in musculoskeletal epidemiology and health services research at Duke University School of Medicine.
-As president, he will lead the ARP executive committee, driving initiatives that support the diverse needs of rheumatology professionals, including physical therapists, pharmacists, nurses, practice managers and others.
+Dr. Cleveland brings more than two decades of experience in epidemiology, biostatistics, and arthritis research to her leadership role, along with a deep commitment to advancing interdisciplinary collaboration in rheumatology.
+As president, she will lead the ARP executive committee, driving initiatives that support the diverse needs of rheumatology professionals, including physical therapists, pharmacists, nurses, practice managers and others.

 ARP Lifetime Achievement Award

-During ACR Convergence 2024, Janet Poole, PhD, OT, FAOTA, was honored with the Association of Rheumatology Professionals (ARP) Lifetime Achievement Award.
+During ACR Convergence 2025, Thea Vliet Vlieland, MD, PT, PhD, Leiden University Medical Center, was honored with the Association of Rheumatology Professionals (ARP) Lifetime Achievement Award.
 This distinguished accolade celebrates Dr. Poole’s remarkable career and enduring contributions to the field of rheumatology.

 The Lifetime Achievement Award is the ARP’s highest honor.
 It is awarded to individuals whose careers have demonstrated a sustained contribution to the field of rheumatology and rheumatology health professionals.